Keeping customers satisfied is a priority in every call center, but we all know maintaining high satisfaction rates can be an ongoing challenge.

 This helps to get agents reflecting on what they’ve learned in a fun, informal way.
 It aids team-bonding too.

-Give each agent a set of five balls (these may be small rubber ones, tennis balls etc.) at the start of the day.
+Give each agent a set of five balls (these may be small rubber ones or tennis balls) at the start of the day.

-This is one of the simplest call center games for customer service to set up, and encourages agents to hit their targets before others can.
+This is one of the simplest call center games for customer service teams to arrange and encourages agents to hit their targets before others can.
 All you need to do is print out an image of a celebrity, pin it to a wall or noticeboard in full view of your team and cover it up with a grid of post-it notes.

 Print out a few pictures to keep the game going throughout the day.
-You can offer clues too, and should vary celebrities by industry, era etc.
+You can offer clues too and should vary celebrities by industry or era.

 Handling complaints well is a key part of running a successful call center, but not all agents are as skilled in this area as they should be.

 Split your team into two groups, and present them with a number of complaints (between five and 10), one should be genuine while the rest are fake.
 Ideally, you should find the most ridiculous true complaint you can, one that’s hard to actually resolve.

 Make the other complaints equally or more absurd, to ensure your agents have to think hard about resolving the issue in a professional way.
 Once they have offered their ideas, invite them to guess which one was false — the winning team should get the prize.

 This is one of the more unusual call center games for customer service, but is definitely effective.

 This game works with either an actual parcel or a simple envelope, depending on the prize inside.